Protoreaster nodosus: Habitat and behavior

-Horned sea stars prefer sheltered, sandy or slightly muddy bottoms to hard substrata such as coral reef, and are frequently sighted conspicuously between the leaves of seagrasses on sea grass meadows or on blank stretches of coral sand.
+Horned sea stars prefer sheltered, sandy or slightly muddy bottoms to hard substrata such as coral reefs, or areas of vegetation (like mangrove forests), and are frequently sighted conspicuously between the leaves of seagrasses on sea grass meadows or on blank stretches of coral sand.
 Field studies suggest the species could be restricted to the western Pacific Ocean (Thailand to Samoa and Japan to New Caledonia).
 In shallow water, this species can be seen intertidally, occasionally exposed to the low tide.
 They do not withstand rapid changes well, and usually keep themselves underwater.
 Many individuals of this species can be seen gathering on soft ocean bottoms.
 While the cause is mostly unknown, it is thought to likely increase the chance of fertilization when spawning, or is simply a suitable feeding ground.

 Horned sea stars are opportunistic carnivores; adults are known to prey on most sessile life forms including hard corals and sponges in an aquarium.
 In this same environment, they will hunt down snails for food.
 An individual horned sea star has been observed eating a sea urchin in their natural habitat.

 As with other tropical echinoderms, commensal animals like shrimps (of genus Periclimenes), tiny brittle stars and even juvenile filefish can be found on the surface of a horned sea star.
 This may be attributed to its protective nature, as the horned sea star has few predators.